kieraneglin/encrypted_secrets_ex/README.md

 EncryptedSecrets allows you to store your application's secrets inside your VCS to ease distribution and updating, à la [Rails 5.2 Encrypted Credentials][1]

+This gives you the ability to easily distribute secrets among teammates/workstations (no more discrepancies between your team's secrets or having to update workstations after you change a secret!).
+It also reduces the need to manage environment variables in your remote servers.

 [Documentation][2]

 [View on hex.pm][3]